Successful Value Investing Changes Drastically In 2020

 (Source: Insider Opportunities research)

 The relevance of this strategy has never been so high as in the current stock market environment.
-There's a lot of uncertainty about the impact of the post-COVID economy on businesses.
+There is a lot of uncertainty about the impact of the post-Covid economy on businesses.
 Insiders understand this impact better than anyone else and purchase shares when they believe the market is being too bearish.

-It's not coincidence that since the inception of Insider Opportunities in May, our IO Value Portfolio (56 stocks exclusive for members) returned 48.12%, outperforming the S&P 500 by a staggering 28.8%.
+It is not coincidence that since the inception of Insider Opportunities in May, our IO Value Portfolio (56 stocks exclusive for members) returned 48.12%, outperforming the S&P 500 by a staggering 28.8%.

 Some of the best value stocks picked so far include: